jackson-mumper/jackson-mumper.github.io/twitter/twitter.md

 Figure 3: Network Map of Metro Tweet Word Pairs

 The bar chart in Figure 2 shows what words were most likely to coincide with the key words in tweets made during this timeframe.
 The most common words found were "lnea," "12," and "cdmx."
 These show that many of the tweets sampled were about the metro collapse.
 "Lnea" is a misspelling of the Spanish word "línea," meaning line, as in a metro line, and it was line 12 that collapsed in Mexico City (abbr.
 CDMX).
 There are also several other words in the chart that show similar themes, such as "mxico" and "mexico," "accidente," and "tragedia."
 Most of the words explicitly related to the metro collapse are in Spanish, indicating the Spanish-speaking twitter users were more likely to be discussing the event.
 The word network in Figure 3 further illustrates these findings, as words like "lnea" and "12" showed a strong degree of mutual occurrence in the tweets.
 However, there appear to be unrelated threads that were common in the data, and it is unclear what these tweets clusters are about.
+It is likely that these tweets were unrelated to the tragedy in Mexico, which would pose challenges to these results.
+Further investigation is needed to determine what other themes were present in the data, as well as how their inclusion may have altered the resulting figures.

-Taking a geographic perspective on this twitter data, most tweets were taken from urban locations, such as metropolitan Los Angeles, San Francisco, and Dallas/Fort Worth.
+Taking a geographic perspective on this twitter data, most tweets were taken from urban locations, such as metropolitan Los Angeles, San Francisco, and Dallas/Fort Worth, as shown in Figure 4.
 This is to be expected, as high density locations have more people to tweet.
 Analyzing hot spots of Twitter data, normalized by population, shows a clearer picture of where CDMX tweets were made, and is shown in Figure 5.

 ![activity](/assets/tweet_locations.png)